US launches plan for asylum seekers to wait in Mexico

 The launch followed months of delicate talks between the U.S. and Mexico and marked a change to the U.S. asylum system that both the administration and asylum experts said was unprecedented.

 Velasco, writing Monday in an opinion article in The Washington Post, outlined Mexico’s doubts and said there “are several technical-level questions ... that our two governments need to address to guarantee an adequate implementation of this unilateral policy.”
-Mexico has repeatedly said the U.S. is acting alone, but it has pledged to issue temporary visas to the asylum seekers in the U.S., with permission to seek work authorization.
+Mexico has repeatedly said the U.S. is acting alone, but it has pledged to issue temporary visas to the asylum seekers, with permission to seek work authorization.

 “The operational complexity of receiving asylum seekers from the United States opens the door to new potential drawbacks,” Velasco wrote.
 “Mexico will keep raising these concerns to the United States, to adequately manage the situation while guaranteeing the orderly functioning of our border.